LGBTQ rights in Singapore: Living conditions

-In 2014, Singaporean government representatives have spoken positively about LGBTQ Singaporean citizens at a United Nations anti-discrimination committee, stating that "homosexuals are free to lead their lives and pursue their social activities.
+In 2014 Singaporean government representatives spoke positively about LGBTQ Singaporean citizens at a United Nations anti-discrimination committee, stating that "homosexuals are free to lead their lives and pursue their social activities.
 Gay groups have held public discussions and published websites, and there are films and plays on gay themes and gay bars and clubs in Singapore."

 Media

-The Media Development Authority (MDA), a statutory board of the Ministry of Communications and Information (MCI), currently limits the "promotion or glamorization of the homosexual lifestyle" on television and the radio.
+The Media Development Authority (MDA), a statutory board of the Ministry of Communications and Information (MCI), currently limits the "promotion or glamorisation of the homosexual lifestyle" on television and the radio.
 Examples include issuing higher age ratings (e.g. NC16, M18 or R21) for television shows or films that depicts sexual activity between persons of the same gender.

-In July 2019, Singaporean rapper Joshua Su, better known as The G3sha, came out as gay in a new song titled "I'm OK" that highlights his childhood, the homophobia he faced, and coming to terms with his sexuality.
+In July 2019 the Singaporean rapper Joshua Su, better known as The G3sha, came out as gay in a new song titled "I'm OK" that highlights his childhood, the homophobia he faced, and coming to terms with his sexuality.
 Days later, he pulled out of a TEDx radio talk in protest after claiming that he was censored and asked not to make "sensitive" comments about his sexuality.

 Gender neutral toilets

-Yale-NUS College and Tembusu College of the National University of Singapore have gender neutral toilets for their students.
+Yale-NUS College and Tembusu College of the National University of Singapore have gender-neutral toilets for their students.